methodgames/methodgames.github.io/roleplay.md

 - **Looting:**
     - Decaying bases **cannot be raided** (ex. breaking tool cupboards, building blocks, doors, etc.) **or griefed** (ex. closing off by authorizing on TC and building walls).
     - Decaying bases can be looted and locked boxes can be broken.
 Twig and ladders can be placed on decaying bases.
-    - If there a deployable that you cannot pick or or is not lootable due to building privilege, you may repair the building block it is on until the building block the TC is on decays.
+    - If there a deployable that you cannot pick up or that is not lootable due to building privilege, you may repair the building block it is on until the building block the TC is on decays.
     - If the base owner returns to their decaying base, looters may be asked to leave to secure the base.
     - Decaying bases are not PVP zones.